 In order to pass the certification process the student must:

 - Pass three 100-question written exams with a score of 87% or better.
-The student may retake the tests an unlimited number of times until they pass each one.
+The student may retake the exams an unlimited number of times until they pass each one.

-- Thereafter, they must also pass a practical exam which requires identifying and grading 15 gemstones.
-We will send you the gemstones, which will be common to the trade and include natural, enhanced, synthetic, and assembled stones.
+- Thereafter, the student must also pass a practical exam which requires identifying and grading 15 gemstones.
+We will mail you the gemstones, which will be common to the trade and include natural, enhanced, synthetic, and assembled stones.
 Deductions will be made for errors, and the applicant must score 87% or better to pass.

 - When the written and practical tests have been completed with passing scores, the IGS-Certified Professional Gemologist certificate will be awarded.